Submission Archive and Evaluation Workflow for SISAP 2026

 Submission via TIRA

 For this year, submissions are handled through TIRA (tira.io/task-overview/sisap-2026).
 TIRA provides a reproducible, containerized evaluation framework.
-Code submissions for SISAP 2026 are handled only through TIRA.
-We can help troubleshoot submissions; see more info below.
-Please register your team as soon as possible.
+Code submissions for SISAP 2026 were handled only through TIRA.
+Submissions are now closed.
+We keep the instructions below as archive material.

 How to Submit